-LCS workspace for the current version of Dynamics 365 for Operations****
+LCS workspace for the current version of Finance and Operations****

 - Enabled features, based on the offer that you selected